fabiangeisler/pyshotgrid/docs/contributing.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and update the documentation where applicable.
-3. The pull request should work for Python 2.7, 3.7, 3.8 and 3.9.
-Check
-   the test-actions attached to your pull request and make sure that all or them pass for the supported Python versions.
+3. The pull request should work for Python 3.8+.
+Check the test-actions attached to your pull request and make sure that all or them pass for the supported Python versions.